Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Results

-The DFT calculated exchange constants for (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ in the AFI phase with $U$~=~3~eV are listed in the 3rd column of Table \ref{LT_J}.
-The simulated ${\cal S}(\bf Q, \omega)$ from these \textit{ab initio} exchange parameters using LSWT as implemented in SpinW is shown in Fig.~\ref{Dispersions}(a).
-Considering this is a first principles result, the similarity with measured INS in Fig.~\ref{Dispersions}(c) is remarkable.
+The simulated ${\cal S}({\bf Q}, \omega)$ from these \textit{ab initio} exchange parameters using LSWT as implemented in SpinW is shown in Fig.~\ref{Dispersions}(a).
+Considering this is a first principles result, the similarity with measured INS in Fig.~\ref{Dispersions}(c) is rather good.
 Limitations of DFT and LSWT for this low spin ($S$~=~1) quantum magnet may contribute to discrepancies between the experimental data and theory.
-The comparison between experiment and \textit{ab initio} theory is also favorable in terms of the inferred exchange constants (compare 3rd and 4th columns of Table \ref{LT_J}).
-While next-nearest neighbor exchange interactions linking neighboring pseudo-honeycomb lattice planes seem to be problematic, the measured in-plane interactions are consistently accounted for by DFT.